sbrl/bloworm/README.md

 ## Notes
-This section contains a bunch of notes that I have made / will make while writing blow worm.
+This section contains a bunch of notes that I have made / will make while writing bloworm.
 Eventually, they will slowly disappear as the help pages are written properly or as I don't need them anymore.

 ### File Structure
 - functions.core.php - The core fnctions for the server side API